Panglukk/Data-Science-Portfolio/README.md

-# Data Science Bootcamp9 Bath 9
+# Data Science Bootcamp Bath 9

 I am learning data science bootcamp.
 There are 10 sprint in the program